falseywinchnet/SDRSharp-Cleanup-Plugin/README.md

 Secondly, tune cleanup.
 For AM and FM and very faint signals, turn squelch off.
 Use the threshold to tune squelch.
-Use the comfort noise settings to tune it to just where there's very little noise.
+Use the comfort noise settings to tune it to just where there's very little noise. squelch does not work with IF denoiser.
+IF denoiser disrupts the noise estimation process greatly.

 Thirdly, turn cleanup off and tune any other denoisers.
 Tune them to minimize any attenuation. the option "After" should be usually be enabled, but can be experimented with to refine results further.